Introduction to String in C++

 string (data type) trying_2 (variable) ("Test in another way") à (value assigned to variable);

-In the above representation, the data type and the variable is assigned to the value without the “equal to” assignment operator again using the brackets and quotes.
+In the above representation, the data type and the variable are again assigned to the value without the “equal to” assignment operator using the brackets and quotes.

 Rules and Regulations

-The main observation that has to be done with respect to the C++ string is that “String” is also a library which deals with any C++ functions.
+The main observation that has to be done concerning the C++ string is that “String” is also a library that deals with any C++ functions.

-In C++ two types of string representation format are feasible.
-One way is by using the “char” data type as used in C programming language and the other is by using the string data type itself.
-The “char” data type is used with the representation of the array.
-But it is recommended to use the ‘string’ data type as the ‘char’ array which would be defined is static in nature.
-If the content value is less than the size of the array represented, then the extra space gets wasted.
+In C++, two types of string representation formats are feasible.
+One way is using the “char” data type in the C programming language, and the other is using the string data type itself.
+The “char” data type is used to represent the array.
+However, using the ‘string’ data type as the ‘char’ array is recommended, which would be defined as static in nature.
+The extra space gets wasted if the content value is less than the size of the array represented.
 On the other hand, ‘string’ is dynamic in nature.

 One must be careful in assigning and initializing values to “String”.
-If we are looking at initializing value to string by means of an array that would definitely give us the error.
-So we need to use the “char” data type for the same.
-Below is the example for the same:
+If we look at an initializing value to a string by means of an array, that would give us the error.
+So, we need to use the “char” data type.
+Below is an example of the same:

 Code: